Title I-A: Improving Basic Programs

-Title I is a federal education program under the No Child Left Behind Act of 2001 (NCLB).
-This program provides financial assistance to schools with high numbers or high percentages of children from low-income families to help ensure that all children meet challenging state academic standards.
+This program provides financial assistance to LEAs and schools with high numbers or high percentages of low income children to help ensure that all children meet challenging state academic standards.

 What is Title I?

-Title I is a federal program of the No Child Left Behind Act of 2001 that supports programs in schools and school districts to improve the learning of children from low-income families.
+Title I is a federal program of the Elementary & Secondary Education Act (ESEA) / Every Student Succeeds Act (ESSA) that supports programs in schools and school districts to improve the learning of children from low-income families.
 The U.S. Department of Education provides Title I funds to states to give to school districts based on the number of children from low-income families in each district.

 Parents May Inquire about Teacher Qualifications